-In 1979, his career in radio blossomed when he produced "The Infinite Hourglass," an African-American History commercial series, which was nominated for the CEBA Award, a national honor for excellence in advertising.
+In 1979, his radio career blossomed when he produced "The Infinite Hourglass," an African-American History commercial series, which was nominated for the CEBA Award, a national honor for excellence in advertising.
 His work drew the attention of WDAS AM/FM Radio in Philadelphia, where he worked from 1980 to 1987 as a news reporter and producer of the legendary "Georgie Woods Talk Show."

 Barrett received a Lifetime Achievement Award from International Caribbean Cultural Foundation in 2011.

 His Kata novel has captured a Five-Star rating on Amazon and is in Development for a Live-Action movie!
 It has a critical Philadelphia tie-in and is perfect for all ages!
-Currently, I am writing the sequel to Kata as part of a series.
+I am writing the sequel to Kata as part of a series.

 Barrett is marketing his novel and screenplays worldwide.
 He has written his Caribbean epic fantasy novel and screenplay entitled "Kata The Iron Thorn" in honor of his late father, the world-renowned anthropologist and author Dr. Leonard E. Barrett, Ph.D.